Factors that determine your borrowing amount

 If you’re unsure about your credit history, it’s worth checking before applying for a loan.
 From there, you can take steps to improve or correct it if necessary – for example, by clearing an unpaid debt.

-For a free copy of your credit reference report, you can contact Veda Advantage Ltd. If you choose to receive an immediate email report on your credit rating, a fee applies.
+For a free copy of your credit reference report, you can contact Equifax.
+If you choose to receive an immediate email report on your credit rating, a fee applies.

 Talk to us about buying a home